KipCollo/ToolsCorn/DevOps/Cloud/Readme.md

 IaaS, PaaS, and SaaS are three types of cloud service models. **IaaS** or Infrastructure as a Service provides users with a resource-based service via virtualization technology, offering computing infrastructure, physical or (more often) virtual machines and other resources. **PaaS** or Platform as a Service provides runtime environments for developing, testing, and managing applications, it is utilized for software development and offers a platform to developers to build applications and services over the internet. **SaaS** or Software as a Service provides on-demand software accessed via the internet, it delivers a complete software solution that you purchase on a pay-as-you-go basis from a cloud service provider.

-## Public vs Private vs Hybrid Cloud
+## cloud deployment models

+There are three primary models of deployment, listed as follows:
+• Public cloud
+• Private cloud
+• Hybrid cloud

 Amazon Web Services (AWS) offers various cloud-based deployment models to cater to varying business needs, including Public, Private, and Hybrid clouds.
 A **Public Cloud** is a model where the service provider offers resources, such as applications and storage, available to the general public over the internet.
 Resources may be free, or sold on a pay-per-usage model.
 On the other hand, a **Private Cloud** is a type of cloud computing that delivers similar advantages to public cloud, including scalability and self-service, but through a proprietary architecture dedicated to a single organization.
 Unlike public clouds, which deliver services to multiple organizations, a private cloud is dedicated to the needs and goals of a single entity.
 Lastly, a **Hybrid Cloud** is a solution that combines a private cloud with one or more public cloud services, with proprietary software enabling communication between each distinct service.